exasol/exasol-driver-lua/doc/system_requirements.md

 LuaSQL is a mature library used in many projects.
 Lua developers are already familiar with its API.
 Implementing the LuaSQL API avoids reinventing the wheel and potential mistakes when designing a new API from scratch.

-Extending the API with Exasol specific extensions is however possible and already done for other databases.
+Extending the API with Exasol specific functions is however possible and already done for other databases.

 Needs: req